microsoft/react-native-windows/README.md

 The React Native Windows extension, including modifications to the original Facebook source code, and all newly contributed code is provided under the [MIT License](LICENSE).
 Portions of the React Native Windows extension derived from React Native are copyright Facebook.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments
+## 1